 Lisa's digital projects have included partnerships with the UN Millennium Project, Sony Pictures International, and National Geographic.
 She's developed content and game play for a number of "firsts", including; Sprint’s first multiplayer location-based game, PhoneTag, XBOX360's first original content, Gears of War: Race to E3, Nerd Kingdom's TUG a procedurally-generated, sandbox, role-playing game, and the first "in-world" news for the virtual world SecondLife.

-Lisa is also a contributing writer to The Mill Magazine, contributing author to LinkedIn for Business and Social Media Marketing: Write Up Your Tweet, and featured in AmericanExpress Open Forum, Intuit Small Business Blog, The New York Times, The Huffington Post, and on NPR.
+She is a contributing writer to The Mill Magazine, contributing author to LinkedIn for Business and Social Media Marketing: Write Up Your Tweet, and featured in AmericanExpress Open Forum, Intuit Small Business Blog, The New York Times, The Huffington Post, and on NPR.

-She studied Entrepreneurship and Marketing through the MIT Sloan School of Management OCW Project and received her B.A. from the University of Central Florida.
+Lisa studied Entrepreneurship and Marketing through the MIT Sloan School of Management OCW Project and received her B.A. in Radio/Television from the University of Central Florida.

 2014 was planes, trains, and automobiles (and buses) of travel.
 I visited the USA, Costa Rica, Panama, and France.
 A seemingly small list, but every month I traveled some place.